plackyhacker/plackyhacker.github.io/walkthrough/reaper2.md

 We should download copies of all the files we find, this includes `v8_debug.zip`, `v8_release`, `d8.exe`, `snapshot_blob.bin`, and `kernel32.dll`.
 We cannot download `Reaper.sys` but don't worry about that for now.

 These files have been provided by `xct` to make debugging and writing your exploit easier.
-The **V8** and **D8** files mean you don't have to build the environemnt yourself, and the `kernel32.dll` file will come in handy later when we need to use some Win32 API offsets.
+The **V8** and **D8** files mean you don't have to build the environment yourself, and the `kernel32.dll` file will come in handy later when we need to use some Win32 API offsets.

 ### Type Confusion Bug